E-mail center

 The E-mail Center is the place where administrators set up and maintain all automated email templates used by the system.

-From here you can create, edit, and test email templates so that all communication sent to customers is consistent, professional, and up to date.
+From here you can create, edit, and test templates.
+This keeps customer emails consistent and up to date.

 Purpose